triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 ## Cleaning up some buffer allocation

-The XRT memory model is quite richer (and more complex...) than the OpenCL memory model: buffers can be allocated on some DDR or HBM memory banks, buffers can be shared between different processes on the host, etc.
+The XRT memory model is richer (and more complex...) than the OpenCL memory model: buffers can be allocated on some DDR or HBM memory banks, buffers can be shared between different processes on the host, etc.

-This means that the buffer lifetime is actually handled by the `xocl` kernel driver across the machine to manage this memory sharing, if required.
+This means that the buffer lifetime is actually handled by the `xocl` kernel driver across the Linux system image to manage this memory sharing across different processes, if required.
 The OpenCL buffer creation and destruction APIs handle this and fortunately this is hidden by the higher-level SYCL framework.

-But if a SYCL program crashes before deallocating the OpenCL buffer and the user try to allocate some other buffers at the same place on the FPGA board with another program, then the runtime refuses to load the program, with some error like:
+But if a SYCL program crashes before deallocating the OpenCL buffer and the user tries to allocate some other buffers at the same place on the FPGA board with another program, then the runtime refuses to load the program, with some error like:
 ```
 [XRT] ERROR: Failed to load xclbin.
 OpenCL API failed. /var/tmp/rkeryell/SYCL/sycl/sycl/source/detail/program_manager/program_manager.cpp:78: OpenCL API returns: -44 (CL_INVALID_PROGRAM)
 ```
-and with some kernel message that can be display by executing `dmesg`
+and with some kernel message that can be displayed by executing `dmesg`
 like:
 ```
 [256564.482271] [drm] Finding MEM_TOPOLOGY section header